-Chinese New Year 2018 is on Friday, 16th February
+Chinese New Year 2019 is being celebrating in London on 10th February